Skip to content

 INFO

-Edit pacman.conf to optimize package management.
+Edit pacman.conf to optimize package downloads and add 32-bit support.

 shell